A Stochastic Approximation for Fully Nonlinear Free Boundary Parabolic Problems: Introduction

 In this paper, we generalize the Longstaff-Schwartz methodology for numerically solving a large class of \emph{fully non-linear} free boundary problems.
 We extend the idea in \cite{ftw} to present a stochastic scheme for fully non-linear Cauchy problems with obstacle.
 As described in Remark \ref{montecarlo}, our scheme is stochastic, i.e. the outcome is a random variable which converges to the true solution pathwise.
 The convergence of our scheme follows from the methodology of \cite{barlessouganidis}, and the results of \cite{ftw}.
 For the convenience of the reader, we sketch the convergence argument in Section \ref{subsec:conv}.
-Under an additional assumption, a rate of convergence is obtained using Krylov's method of shaking coefficients together with the switching system approximation as in \cite{bmz}, where a rate of approximation is obtained for classical finite difference schemes for elliptic problems with free boundaries.
-An appendix is provided to establish the comparison, existence and regularity results for a parabolic switching system with free boundary which is needed to provide the estimations in the rate of convergence proof.
+Under a concavity assumption on the non-linearity and regularity of the coefficients, we obtain a rate of convergence using Krylov's method of shaking coefficients together with the switching system approximation as in \cite{bmz}, where a rate of approximation is obtained for classical finite difference schemes for elliptic problems with free boundaries.
+In \cite{caffarelli-souganidis}, Cafaralli and Souganidis provide a rate of convergence without a concavity assumption on the non-linearity but they consider elliptic problems with non-linearity that depends only on the Hessian.

+Appendix \ref{Sec:appendix} is provided to establish the comparison, existence and regularity results for a parabolic switching system with free boundary which is needed to provide the estimations in the rate of convergence proof.
 This appendix generalizes the result of \cite{jakobsen} for parabolic obstacle problems to parabolic switching systems with obstacle.
 Also, it can be considered as the parabolic version of \cite{bmz} where they study elliptic switching systems with obstacle.
+Appendix \ref{Sec:appendix_b} contains a proof of the technical Lemma \ref{t-to-T}.

 The rest of the paper is organized as follows: In Section \ref{Sec:sectnumericalscheme}, we present the stochastic numerical scheme.
-In Section \ref{Sec:sectasymptotics}, we present the main results, the convergence rate, and its proof. { Section \ref{Sec:numres} is devoted to some numerical results illustrating our theoretical findings.} The appendix is devoted to the analysis of non-linear switching systems with obstacles, which is an essential ingredient in the proof of our main result.
+In Section \ref{Sec:sectasymptotics}, we present the main results, the convergence rate, and its proof. { Section \ref{Sec:numres} is devoted to some numerical results illustrating our theoretical findings.} The appendix is devoted to the analysis of non-linear switching systems with obstacles, which is an essential ingredient in the proof of our main result and some technical proofs.